syimhub/G04_42/README.md

    - Import provided **JSON file** from the **System Folder or Google Drive** to initialize database.
    - Copy the **Database URL**
-   - Open **Android Studio project** and replace the 'DB_URL' in the **java files** with **your current database URL** **Important:** In the Android project, the code uses hard-coded database URLs in several Java files (e.g. `UserDashboardActivity.java`, `ProfileAdminActivity.java`).
+   - Open **Android Studio project** and replace the 'DB_URL' in the **java files** with **your current database URL**

+   **Important :** In the Android project, the code uses hard-coded database URLs in several Java files (e.g. `UserDashboardActivity.java`, `ProfileAdminActivity.java`).
 If you use your own Firebase project, replace the existing URL(s) with your Realtime Database URL.
 Search for `https://feedmate-pet-feeder-system-default-rtdb...` to find all occurrences.

-   > **Note :** The app connects to Firebase using the database URL, so `google-services.json` is **not required** for this project.

 3. **Enable Firebase Authentication**
    - Navigate to **Build → Authentication → Get Started → Sign-in Method → Email/Password → Enable**.